Hawaii–Tahiti relations

-Hawaii–Tahiti relations refers to the historical relationship between the independent Hawaiian Kingdom and the Kingdom of Tahiti.
+Hawaiʻi–Tahiti relations refers to the historical relationship between the independent Kingdom of Hawaiʻi and the Kingdom of Tahiti.
 Relations included one treaty, proposed marriage alliances and exchanges of trade and diplomatic representatives from the early 1800s to 1880.

 History

-According to oral traditions the second migration of Polynesians to the Hawaiian islands came from a place to the south called Kahiki, which is often identified as Tahiti.
+According to oral traditions the second migration of Polynesians to the Hawaiian Islands came from a place to the south called Kahiki, which is often identified as Tahiti.
 This second migration allegedly replaced some of the older Marquesan settlers and formed the new aliʻi social class.
 Communication between the two regions ceased for more than 500 years before the arrival of Captain James Cook, who was already famous for exploring the Pacific islands, including Tahiti.
 Cook and his crew noted the similarity between the Tahitian and Hawaiian languages; many of his crewmen were able to communicate with the Hawaiians.
 Some of the first Tahitians came to Hawaii aboard foreign vessels as sailors or translators.
-In 1804, British Captain John Turnbull took a Tahitian couple to Kauai.
-Tahitian missionaries led by William Ellis from the London Missionary Society arrived to assist the American missionaries in Hawaii.
+In 1804, British Captain John Turnbull took a Tahitian couple to Kauaʻi.
+Tahitian missionaries led by William Ellis from the London Missionary Society arrived to assist the American missionaries in Hawaiʻi.